jessepav/libgdx-wiki-old/Running-Tests.md

 Also, if you are experiencing errors of the kind "The method (method name) of type (type name) must override a superclass method" and the suggested fix is to "Remove the @Override annotation" then you should go into the project settings and change the Java Compliance Level to something higher than 1.5 .

 You are now ready to start the tests or run the demo games.

+## Importing into Intellij IDEA ##
+Once you have the sources and native libraries, open Intellij IDEA and disable `Configure on demand` setting.
+It can be found in `File -> Settings`.
+Now you can import all the projects:

+  * Go to `File -> Open`
+  * `Browse` to the libgdx directory and select `build.gradle` file
+  * Click `Ok` and `Open as Project`
+  * Uncheck `Create separate module per source set`
+  * Click `Ok` in `Import...` dialog
+  * When `Gradle project...` dialog shows up make sure all are selected and click `Ok`
+  * When non managed pom file popup shows up, click on `Add as Maven project`

+On the first run dependencies will be downloaded, which can take a while.
+You are now ready to start the tests or run the demo games.

 ## Running the Demos & Tests ##